gbid/llm-voice-agent-retellai/README.md

 # Add your API keys to .env
 cp .env.example .env

-# Replace email addresses with your own for testing
+# Update email addresses in services/email.py and database.py with your own emails
-# In services/email.py: replace "escalation@bidlingmaier.net" with your email
-# In database.py: replace "gunther@bidlingmaier.net" with your email (3 occurrences)

 # Initialize database with test data
 python database.py